The Rabid Crow Collection

 Satan & Eve

 More than 200 years ago, William Blake created a work called "Satan Exulting Over Eve."
-I have painstakingly reworked the entire original image to focus the viewer on the central figures of the work.
-Eve, having tasted the fruit of the Tree of Knowledge reclines in ecstacy (or is it a coma?) entwined with the Serpent while Lucifer floats above in triumph.
+Sadly, today every one of the existing originals are damaged and faded by age.
+I have painstakingly reworked the entire original image, eliminating the old background in order to focus the viewer on significantly clarified depictions of the central figures of the work.
+Eve, having tasted the fruit of the Tree of Knowledge reclines in ecstacy (or is it a coma?) entwined with her seducer, the Serpent, while Lucifer floats above in triumph.
 Yet his expression is neutral.
 He has not conquered.
-He knows that it is humanity's natural desire for knowledge and freedom which is triumphant.
+He knows that it is humanity's natural desire for knowledge and freedom which is triumphant over ignorance and vassalage.

 When John Milton published "Paradise Lost" in 1666 the epic poem broke new cultural ground by portraying the character of Satan as a heroic and rational opponent to a tyrannical Jehovah.
 In the 19th century, as rationalism swept western civilization, Paradise Lost, became a favorite of literature.
 The image presented here is detail from Gustav Dore's famous set of beautiful engravings included in 19th century editions of Paradise Lost.
 The beauty and majesty of the manner in which the tragic but dignified (and thus sympathetic) character of Satan is portrayed in the text is echoed and even amplified in the beauty of the illustator's art.